williammakassy/ellipsis_js_challenge/README.md

 # ELLIPSIS_JS_CHALLENGE

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed by William David Makassy.

 ## Available Scripts